ghiscoding/multiple-select-modified/README.md

 # Multiple Select

 ## Modified Version
-This is a modified version (forked from version `1.2.1`) of [multiple-select](https://github.com/wenzhixin/multiple-select) which is adapted for my needs and used in [Angular-Slickgrid](https://github.com/ghiscoding/Angular-Slickgrid) and [Aurelia-Slickgrid](https://github.com/ghiscoding/aurelia-slickgrid).
+This is a modified version (forked from version `1.2.1`) of [multiple-select](https://github.com/wenzhixin/multiple-select) which is modified for my needs and used in [Angular-Slickgrid](https://github.com/ghiscoding/Angular-Slickgrid) and [Aurelia-Slickgrid](https://github.com/ghiscoding/aurelia-slickgrid).
 The list of changes are shown below.

 ## Description
 Multiple select is a jQuery plugin to select multiple elements with checkboxes :).